 In the box, you will get the espresso maker, tamping scoop, and a cup.
 Which all nest in together, making transportation easy.
 So, it would be harsh to criticize the Kompresso for its lack of bells and whistles.
 It is your one-stop-shop for espresso on the go.

 That said, the tamping tool isn’t the best.
-Being made of plastic and having the logo emblazoned across the middle makes it a little awkward to use, but not impossible.
+Being made of plastic and having the logo emblazoned across the middle makes it a little awkward to use.
+I find the logo being embossed into my puck annoying for no particular reason.
+Just feels unnecessary.

 You do need to take the Cafflano Kompresso apart after each espresso shot.
 If you don’t, you are signing yourself up for stale coffee and demotion from Head Home Barista.
 However, this is a simple process.